rjstenberg/conversation-analytics/README.md

 ### 4. Generate an overview analysis

-After multiple broadcasts have been analyzed, generate the combined dataset and statistics across all broadcasts:
+After multiple broadcasts have been analysed, generate the combined dataset and statistics across all broadcasts:

 ```bash